CederGroupHub/chgnet/README.md

 ## Structure Optimization

-`CHGNet` is able to perform fast structure optimization and provide the site-wise magnetic moments.
-This make it ideal for pre-relaxation and `MAGMOM` initialization in spin-polarized DFT.
+`CHGNet` can perform fast structure optimization and provide site-wise magnetic moments.
+This makes it ideal for pre-relaxation and
+`MAGMOM` initialization in spin-polarized DFT.

 ```python